contest-framework/server/documentation/configure.md

 ]
 ```

-When configured this way, when you choose `Contest: Test everything`, the
+With this setup, when you trigger `Contest: Test everything` in your editor, the
-Contest server executes `make test`.
+Contest server runs `make test`.

-## test-file action
+## "test-file" action

-The `test-file` action allows you to execute file-type specific tests.
+The `test-file` action lets you define how to test individual files, depending
+on their type.

-Assume we have a code base that contains Go and JavaScript.
-In Go, unit tests
+Imagine a project that includes both Go and JavaScript code.
+In Go, test files
-exist in files whose name ends in `_test.go`.
-We run them by executing
-`go test <file path>`.
-JavaScript unit tests exist in files whose name ends in
+end with `_test.go` and are run with `go test <file path>`.
+In JavaScript, test
-`.test.js` and in our hypothetical codebase are run like this:
-`mocha <file path>`
+files end with `.test.js` and are run with: `mocha <file path>`

-Here is the corresponding Contest configuration for this setup:
+Here how that configuration might look:

 ```json
 actions: [